qislam/qforce/docs/_posts/2019-11-16-handle-salesforce-data-the-easy-way.md

 categories: LinkedIn
 ---

-## The Challenge

-During the lifecycle of a typical salesfroce project, we have to download, process and upload data from one salesforce org to another.
+During the lifecycle of a typical salesforce project, we have to download, process and upload data from one salesforce org to another.
 Salesforce Dataloader, although a good tool, can sometime be cumbersome and hard to use.
 In this article, we will will learn how to setup these data jobs efficiently and effortlessly.

 ## Setting the stage